What is the Best Lumber for Outdoors

 Western Red Cedar Lumber

-When it comes to a lumber that is easy to work, long lasting, stable grain and holding stain, Western Red Cedar is hard to beat.
+When it comes to lumber that is easy to work, long-lasting, stable grain, and holding stain, Western Red Cedar is hard to beat.
 Normally, Red Cedar is affordable and easy to find.
 Due to the supply chain issues of the past few years and pricing instability, it can be a challenge to find in many areas.
 Pricing is still fairly high, and, the floods in BC last year didn’t help.

-Redwood Lumber is gorgeous, easy to work, long lasting and really cannot be beat, but, that price.
-Its painful.
+Redwood Lumber is gorgeous, easy to work, long-lasting, and really cannot be beaten, but, that price.
+It’s painful.
 I’d love to work just in Redwood, but, there is so little available, and the price is so high.
-We would have to ship it in from California or Oregan and it just isn’t feasible.
+We would have to ship it in from California or Oregon and it just isn’t feasible.
 If you live near California, enjoy it!